 What On Earth?!
 My Farewell to Hong Kong

 My parents have lived in Hong Kong for sixteen years, the longest time my dad has remained anywhere on Earth.
-While the three of us were settled in the city, he has been unhappy and eager to leave his life behind a desk for a significant amount of time.
-He would often bring up the idea of moving away, but every time my mom would swiftly brush the suggestion away.
-Hong Kong is an easy and convenient place for one to live in, or in my case to grow up in, and my mom was insistent on having me finish my grade-school education here.
+For a period of our time settled in the city, he had been unhappy and eager to leave his life behind a desk.
+He would often bring up the idea of moving away, but every time, my mom would swiftly brush the suggestion away.
+Hong Kong is an easy and convenient place for one to live in, or in my case, to grow up in, and my mom was insistent on having me finish my grade-school education here.

 Hong Kong has been my home for my entire life and in those eleven years, I have made countless friends that I could never forget.
 Having just graduated from primary school, I had never imagined I would be spending the next chapter of my life apart from my classmates.

-Carrying only a suitcase each, the three of us now speed across the highways I know so well with the city of Hong Kong slowly fading in the distance and a full year of travel lying ahead.
-As the airport continues to draw nearer and nearer, my stomach flutters with excitement while questions bubble with uncertainty in my head.
+Carrying only a suitcase each, the three of us now speed across the highways I know so well, the city of Hong Kong slowly fading into the distance and a full year of travel lying ahead.
+As the airport continues to draw nearer and nearer, my stomach flutters with excitement but questions bubble with uncertainty in my head.
 Where will we end up after this incredible adventure?
-Will we enjoy traveling long term, or will we dislike the exotic lifestyle and prefer to return to a conventional life?
+Will we enjoy traveling long-term, or will we dislike this exotic lifestyle and prefer to return to a conventional life?
 Our future is unknown and full of possibilities, but I hope it's some kind of happily ever after.